Anoka Spinal Cord Injury Attorney

 Symptoms of a Spinal Cord Injury

-Whether you are able to control your limbs after a spinal cord injury is determined by two factors: the injury’s location on the spinal cord and the injury’s severity.
+Whether you can control your limbs after a spinal cord injury is determined by two factors: the injury’s location on the spinal cord and the injury’s severity.

-Any kind of spinal cord injury may result in one or more of the following symptoms, for example:
+Any kind of spinal cord injury may result in one or more of the following symptoms:

 Common Causes of Spinal Cord Injuries